 • The location of the breast cancer metastases (lungs, liver, brain, bones, etc.)

-• Your overall health, which may influence which treatments are safe for you
+• Your overall health, which may influence what treatments are safe for you

 • Your own preferences, goals and priorities

 The very first treatment you receive is called first-line; the second treatment is called second-line and so on.
-Unfortunately, each drug eventually stops working, and you may move on to the next line of therapy at that time (or if a previous drug is not well tolerated).
+When the first-line of therapy stops working you may move on to the next line of therapy.

 Tip: Ask your oncologist about available clinical trials before beginning treatment.
 There may be some new treatments being studied in the first-line setting that you would not have access to if you have taken other metastatic breast cancer treatments.
 Read more about clinical trials here.

-HER2+ targeted therapy as well as hormonal therapy is often the first-line of treatment for HR+ HER2+ metastatic breast cancer.
+HER2 targeted therapy in combination with hormone therapy is often the first-line of treatment for HR positive, HER2 positive metastatic breast cancer.

-Second- and third-line treatments typically consist of changing the targeted or hormonal therapy to another.
+Second- and third-line treatments typically consist of changing the targeted therapy to another or to chemotherapy alone.

 Below is an outline of the different treatments that may be offered to you.
 The drugs listed below are categorized based on the type of drug with information on: